 Beginning with Windows 10, version 1703, the minimum length for the BitLocker PIN was increased to 6 characters to better align with other Windows features that leverage TPM 2.0, including Windows Hello.
-To help organizations with the transition, beginning with Windows 10, version 1709 and Windows 10, version 1703 with the October 2017 cumulative update installed, the BitLocker PIN length is 6 characters by default, but it can be reduced to 4 characters.
+To help organizations with the transition, with Windows 10, version 1703 with the October 2017 cumulative update installed, Windows 10, version 1709 and higher, and Windows 11, the BitLocker PIN length is 6 characters by default, but it can be reduced to 4 characters.
 If the minimum PIN length is reduced from the default of six characters, then the TPM 2.0 lockout period will be extended.

 TPM-based smart cards

 The Windows TPM-based smart card, which is a virtual smart card, can be configured to allow sign in to the system.
 In contrast with physical smart cards, the sign-in process uses a TPM-based key with an authorization value.
 The following list shows the advantages of virtual smart cards: